Migrating to Royal Navy Design System v2

 helperclasses have been renamed to

 utilityin v2.
-This is to better align the Standards Toolkit with the industry standard of “Utility classes”, which better describe their function, rather than “Helper classes”.
+This is to better align the Royal Navy Design System with the industry standard of “Utility classes”, which better describe their function, rather than “Helper classes”.

 - Utility class namespace has been updated with